mlochbaum/BQN/implementation/vm.md

 I recommend roughly the following sequence of tests to get everything working smoothly.
 It can be very difficult to figure out where in a VM things went wrong, so it's important to work methodically and make sure each component is all right before moving to the next.

+Because the compiler works almost entirely with lists of numbers, a correct fill implementation is not needed to run the compiler.
+Instead, you can define `Fill` as `0⊘⊢` and `_fillBy_` as `{𝔽}` to always use a fill element of 0.

 * Test core runtime functions directly by calling them within the implementation language.
 * Test the virtual machine with the output of `src/cjs.bqn` on the primitive-less test expressions in [test/cases/bytecode.bqn](../test/cases/bytecode.bqn).
 * Now test the self-hosted compiler by running it directly on small expressions.
 * For a larger test, use [test/cases/prim.bqn](../test/cases/prim.bqn).
 The result should be an empty list `⟨⟩` indicating no failed tests.
+* Now, if you haven't already, add a call to `SetPrims`.
+Test for inferred properties: identity, under, and undo.
-* If test/cases/prim.bqn passes you can almost certainly compile the compiler.
+* If all tests pass you can probably compile the compiler.